Home / Treatment / Chemotherapy / Key Chemotherapy Statistics

 Testicular Cancer

-Testicular germ cell tumors are categorized by cell type: 55% are seminomas, 13% are nonseminomas and 28% are mixed (mixed cases are treated like nonseminomatous cases).
-Almost all treatments for testicular cancer begin with surgery.
+Testicular germ cell tumors are classified by cell type: 55% seminomas, 13% nonseminomas and 28% mixed.
+Mixed cases are treated as nonseminomas.
+Surgery is the first step in almost all testicular cancer treatments.

-Most stage 1 seminomas (71%) are treated with surgery only, while 60% of stage 2 seminomas and 67% of stage 3 seminomas are treated with surgery followed by chemotherapy.
+Most stage 1 seminomas (71%) are treated with surgery only.
+Bu, 60% of stage 2 and 67% of stage 3 seminomas are treated with surgery followed by chemotherapy.

 The overall five-year survival rate for all testicular cancers is 99%.
 The prognosis for nonseminomas is slightly lower at 90% compared to 94% for mixed cases and 99% for seminomas.